TIGRLab/TIGRSlurm-Docs/README.md

 GRES are *generic resources*; they stand for any countable thing which can be consumed by a Slurm job.
 Currently our cluster is configured with only two types of GRES: `gpu` and `mem`.

 By specifying `--gres=mem:(COUNT)K` where (COUNT) is one of `8`, `16`, `32`, or `128`, you can generally target a job at machines willing to provide >= (COUNT)GB of memory.
-This allows you to specifically select machines willing to allocate enough memory for a high-memory job, for instance, independently of `cpus-per-task`.
+This allows you to specifically select machines willing to allocate enough memory for a high-memory job, independently of `cpus-per-task`.

 `--gres=gpu:(TYPE):(COUNT)` accepts both a (TYPE) and a (COUNT), where TYPE is one of `titanx` or `qm4k`, of which there are 4 `titanx`s in 1 group of 4, and 7 `qm4k`s in 7 groups of 1.

-Importantly, `gres=gpu` is **explicitly** required for Slurm jobs to make use of a GPU.
+Importantly, `gres=gpu` is **explicitly required** for Slurm jobs to make use of a GPU.
 CUDA jobs which **do not** use `gres` to allocate one or more GPUs *will be unable to use any GPUs*, as Slurm constrains its jobs from using GPU devices they do not expressly call for in their directives.

 Furthermore, it is also possible to request invalid resource allocations.
 For example, if you request the following: